“…for they have dug a pit to capture me and have hidden snares for my feet,

-Ralph’s response was “This is incredulous - Aquileo is my friend!”
-He immediately stood up and left our house to cross the village and confront his nemesis!
+Ralph’s response was, “This is impossible, Aquileo is my friend!”
+Denial was never an option I considered in my thinking!
+Ralph immediately stood up and bolted out the door, crossing the village to confront his nemesis!

 In that talk Aquileo shared a verbal wound that he had received from my husband when we first moved into Pucuro.
 He felt he had “lost face” among the men in our very tight community.
 Ralph had no idea that the result of his jesting had caused such pain and immediately humbled his heart and asked forgiveness.

-I found that accepting the trial (even this one!) with joy proved to be a life-lesson that has made a permanent imprint to this day, as I face life daily.
+I found that accepting the trial (even this one!) with joy proved to be a life-lesson that made a permanent imprint on me to this day, as I face life daily.
 Accepting not just the formula, but also its applied truth with a joyful and resounding “YES” has changed my life!
-The struggles continue to come but accepting God’s purpose, provision and control with joy is the quickest path to growth and maturity.
+The struggles continue to come, but accepting God’s purpose, provision and control with joy is the quickest path to peace, growth and maturity.

 JOY is not the absence of suffering but the presence of the Lord.

 We waited to see what would happen to us.
-Days passed slowly, the nights were even longer (!), and one bright morning, Aquileo and his family arrived at our front door!
-I cannot put into words the jubilation I felt as I invited them inside to be with us!
+Days passed slowly, the nights were even longer (!), and one bright morning, Aquileo and his family arrived at our front door… smiling!
+I cannot put into words the delight and relief I felt as I opened the door and invited them inside!

 Perseverance must finish its work so that you may be